Barring Patrons - Updated Feb 21, 2025 by Smith

-This is different than a status of Delinquent, which indicates the patron has unpaid fines or overdue items, and is set by the system.
-A Delinquent patron may be blocked from checking out, depending on the total amount of unpaid fines.
+BARRED is different than a status of DELINQUENT, which indicates the patron has unpaid fines or overdue items, and is set by the system.
+A delinquent patron with too high fines or too many overdues may become BLOCKED from checking out, also automatically set by the system.
 A Barred patron has been manually blocked from checking out.

 Some examples of when patrons are set to Barred: